zyyan20h/PCBRenewal/README.md

 ![teaser](https://github.com/user-attachments/assets/58f8236a-d523-42a7-9e07-9fa38232be9e)

 ## KiCad Plugin
-A plugin for the circuit design software, KiCad, that facilitates this reconfiguring.
+A plugin for the circuit design software, KiCad, that facilitates this reconfiguring process.
 It can be used to compare two circuit designs, crosschecking the traces and pads to figure out an efficient way to remove certain traces to transform one circuit into another.

 ### Installation